|Thomas Burns Purdy and first wife she might have died in childbirth, but I have not confirmed this as of yet.|

 |Because they gave their lives for me|

-I will say The Pledge of Allegiance to our FLAG, I will treat it with respect and I will shake every man that wears a uniform serving our Country and thank them.
+I will say The Pledge of Allegiance to our FLAG, I will treat it with respect and I will shake hands with every man that wears a uniform serving our Country and thank them.

 Tuesday, October 18, 2016